FREE ITEM

 [PL 3]

 The M65A5's development was unusually problematic.
-Starting as the Syracuse Design Bureau's bid for the Reclamation Force's small-arms trials, the XR-59S was rejected in favor of the eventual SR-60 platform.
-Rectifying production defects and design flaws became a multi-year ordeal, during which development shifted away from a universal platform and towards a specialist carbine for upper-echelon troops.
-The perceived inadequacies of this development cycle ended in an internal investigation whereas subsequent production rights were given to Union Arms under the M65A5 moniker (The rifle lacks an official U.S.R.F. designation).
+Starting as the Syracuse Design Bureau's bid for the Reclamation Force's small-arms trials, the XR-59S was rejected in favor of the SR-60 platform.
+Rectifying production defects and design flaws became a multi-year ordeal, during which development shifted away from a universal platform and towards a specialized carbine for upper-echelon troops.
+The inadequacies of the development cycle ended in an internal investigation, and as a result, subsequent production rights were given to Union Arms.
+The platform was renamed the M65A5 by Union Arms and lacks an official U.S.R.F. designation.

 BASE TOOL: Pipe Rifle "Jakob"